 Types of Cancer: Only projects proposing tobacco control interventions and lung cancer screening will be considered for funding.
+See section 2.5 for specific areas of emphasis.

-Priority Populations: The age of the priority population and frequency of screening plans for provision of clinical services described in the application must comply with established and current national guidelines (eg, US Preventive Services Task Force [USPSTF], American Cancer Society, American College of Physicians).
+Priority Populations: The age of the priority population and frequency of screening plans for provision of clinical services described in the application must comply with established and current national guidelines (eg, USPSTF, American Cancer Society, American College of Physicians).

 Priority populations are subgroups that are underserved and disproportionately affected by cancer.
-While some insured individuals may fall within these definitions, insured populations are not the target of CPRIT's programs.
+Insured populations are not the priority of CPRIT's programs; however, some health promotion and education activities may include insured individuals as well as those who are underinsured or uninsured.
+For clinical services in particular, CPRIT should be the payer of last resort and CPRIT funds should be used ONLY if individuals do not qualify for any other programs.

 CPRIT-funded efforts must address 1 or more of these priority populations:

-- Underinsured and uninsured individuals; - Geographically or culturally isolated populations; - Medically unserved or underserved populations; - Populations with low health literacy skills; - Geographic regions or populations of the state with higher prevalence of cancer risk factors (eg, obesity, tobacco use, alcohol misuse, unhealthy eating, sedentary lifestyle); - Racial, ethnic, and cultural minority populations; or

-• Other populations with low screening rates, high incidence rates, and high mortality rates, focusing on individuals never before screened or who are significantly out of compliance with nationally recommended screening guidelines.
+- Underinsured and uninsured individuals; - Geographically or culturally isolated populations; - Medically unserved or underserved populations; - Populations with low health literacy skills; - Geographic regions or populations of the state with higher prevalence of cancer risk factors (eg, obesity, tobacco use, alcohol misuse, unhealthy eating, sedentary lifestyle); - Racial, ethnic, and cultural minority populations; or - Other populations with low screening rates, high incidence rates, and high mortality rates, focusing on individuals never before screened or who are significantly out of compliance with nationally recommended screening guidelines.